zhinoo-zobairi/OCI-Networking-Professional/OCI_VCN_Overview.md

 ## 🧱 1.
 The “prepopulated” security list

 When Oracle creates a new VCN or subnet, it automatically gives you a **default security list** — basically a starting firewall policy.
+You can have up to five security lists in your subnet

 Typical default entries: